Carrie Willard

 For a price.

-There’s nothing wrong with earning money sharing knowledge.
+There’s nothing wrong with earning money by sharing knowledge.
 That’s literally what I do, here.
 However, the personal growth industry keeps you hooked with a carrot that’s always out of reach.
 It’s always “jam tomorrow” with those folks.
 They make money by telling you that your success, happiness, fulfillment require something outside of yourself.
 And something more is always required.

-Everyone has flaws and insecurities.
+Everyone has insecurities.
 While it seems counter-intuitive, real growth actually comes after accepting oneself.
 That doesn’t mean making excuses for our flaws, or not taking responsibility for weaknesses, especially when they hurt others.
 But just as no one ever successfully loses weight and keeps it off by hating their bodies, we don’t really grow as people when we’re filled with self-loathing, do we?

 You’re already enough, AND you can work on things if you want.
 Accepting reality is a path to happiness.